waterwheel31/SD_behavioral_cloning/README.md

 - training the model 'python train.py'
 - run the model 'python drive.py model.h5'
-- run Unity simulator (the environment is on Udacity server)
+- run Unity simulator (the environment is on Udacity server.
+The way to run localy is ...
+(TBD))